csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

 **4. Hybrid method(MPI+Openmp+GPU)**

-In this section, we are checking the pwrformance output(ns/day) as we increase the number of resources both in terms of cpu and gpu.
+In this section, we are checking the performance output(ns/day) as we increase the number of resources both in terms of cpu and gpu.
 Here, ntasks-per node = 4,cpus-per-task=2 and gpus-per-node = 1 on on Xeon 2640v4 processor @ 2.4GHz.
 As we increase the number of nodes, the number of gpus requested also increase linearly so as the MPI ranks.

 <img src="https://user-images.githubusercontent.com/74804041/101670915-a5c17300-3a08-11eb-8755-58659c3b266e.png" width="500" height="350"/>